 First of all, let’s confirm that products containing CBD are legal providing they contain less than 1mg of THC per unit.
 The 0.2% limit is a limit imposed on hemp that is being grown under licence by hemp farmers.
 It is not applicable to CBD products.

 Now here’s the fun part; trying to dissect the UK’s confusing drug laws.
 Under the Misuse of Drugs Act 1971, cannabis is a Class B controlled drug.
 In order to allow the hemp industry to continue, however, some exemptions were brought in.
-These exemptions only include the stalk (used for fibre) and seed (used for food) – not the leaves or flowers (buds).
+These exemptions include the stalk (used for fibre) and seed (used for food) – not the leaves or flowers (buds).

 What the police say…